 In 2013 I wrote about an area which I had called “Forgotten Snowdonia” in the middle of the Snowdonia National Park around the town of Blaenau Ffestiniog, a slate quarrying centre.
-This was deliberately excluded from the Park when it was set up almost 70 years ago in order to allow the development of new light industry to replace the decimated slate industry.
+This was deliberately excluded from the Park when it was set up almost 70 years ago to allow the development of new light industry to replace the decimated slate industry.

 In 2010 the town council fought for the boundary that turns the place into an island within the National Park to be scrapped.
-Despite the Snowdonia National Park Authority voting to back the inclusion “in principle”, the Welsh Government decided not to proceed with the proposed boundary variation as at that time it was not seen as best value for the expenditure that may have been needed to see it through.
+Despite the Snowdonia National Park Authority voting to back the inclusion “in principle”, the Welsh Government decided not to go ahead with the proposed boundary variation as at that time it was not seen as best value for the expenditure that may have been needed to see it through.

 - Penrhyn Slate Quarry and Bethesda, and the Ogwen Valley to Port Penrhyn